entando/entando-docs/vuepress/docs/next/tutorials/consume/solr.md

 * [A working instance of Entando](../../docs/getting-started/README.md). with the default Tomcat server image
 * Verify dependencies with the [Entando CLI](../../docs/getting-started/entando-cli.md): `ent check-env develop`
 * [Helm](https://helm.sh/docs/intro/install/) to handle Solr installation
-* For multitenant applications, the [Content Delivery Server](./mt-cds.md) is required

 ## Install and Configure Solr